bxparks/AceTimeValidation/README.md

 The [compare_go](tools/compare_go) tool generates a `validation_data.json`
 file using the `time` package (https://pkg.go.dev/time) in the Golang standard library.
 I believe the `time` package uses the underlying TZDB installed on the host operating system.
-There are 2 validation programs that consume this test data set under `tests/validaiton`:
+There are 2 validation programs: that consume this test

 * [BasicGoTest](BasicGoTest/)
 * [ExtendedGoTest](ExtendedGoTest/)